datadryad/dryad-app/app/views/layouts/_terms.html.md

 <p><i>Last revised 26 July 2019</i></p>

-<p>These Terms of Service apply to Individuals and Organizations who use or publish content on the Dryad Digital Platform, pay for others to publish content (whether through vouchers, deferred payment plans, subscriptions or otherwise), or obtain and reuse content from the Dryad Digital Platform.
-These terms apply with equal force to Individuals and Organizations using the web interface or an application programming interface to the Dryad Digital Platform.</p>
+<p>These Terms of Service apply to Individuals and Organizations who use or publish content on the Dryad Data Platform, pay for others to publish content (whether through vouchers, deferred payment plans, subscriptions or otherwise), or obtain and reuse content from the Dryad Data Platform.
+These terms apply with equal force to Individuals and Organizations using the web interface or an application programming interface to the Dryad Data Platform.</p>

-<p><strong>By submitting content to or using content from the Dryad Digital Platform, submitters and users enter into a binding agreement to accept the Terms of Service described herein.
+<p><strong>By submitting content to or using content from the Dryad Data Platform, submitters and users enter into a binding agreement to accept the Terms of Service described herein.
 If you do not agree to these Terms of Service, please refrain from using content from or submitting content to the Platform.</strong>
 </p>

 <p>If there is any conflict between the Organization Membership Agreement and these Terms, the Organization Membership Agreement will prevail.</p>